Triangulating metric surfaces: Decomposing bigons into non-degenerate triangles

 \subsection{Preliminary remarks}

 The conclusion is trivial if $B$ is a non-degenerate triangle.
 Thus, to prove \Cref{lemm:deg_triang}, we may assume that $B$ is a bigon.
-We call a boundary-convex bigon $B\subset X$ \emph{indecomposable} if no subdivision as in \Cref{lemm:deg_triang} is possible.
+We call a boundary convex bigon $B\subset X$ \emph{indecomposable} if no subdivision as in \Cref{lemm:deg_triang} is possible.
 The strategy is to analyze the structure of a hypothetical indecomposable bigon until we reach a contradiction.
 Before giving the proof, we make several preliminary observations.

 Consider a bigon $B$ with bottom vertex $b$, top vertex $t$, left side $L$ and right side $R$ as shown in \Cref{fig:bigon}.
 Assume that the curves $L$ and $R$ are parametrized by arc length on the interval $[0,a]$, beginning at $b$ and ending at $t$.
 We refer to $(b,t,L,R,a)$ as the \emph{data} associated with $B$.
-If $\partial B$ is locally a geodesic at the vertex $b$, then we can turn $B$ into a non-degenerate triangle by what we call the \textit{vertex perturbation trick}; see the proof of Lemma III.7 in \cite[p.60-61]{AZ:67}.
-Namely, choose a small value $\delta>0$ and replace $b$ with the points $b_l =L(\delta)$ and $ b_r=R(\delta)$.
-One checks that the three triangle inequalities for the vertices $t,b_l,b_r$ are strict, and hence we obtain a representation of the set $B$ as a non-degenerate triangle.
-In particular, if a bigon $B$ is indecomposable, then $\partial B$ is not locally a geodesic at each of its vertices.
+Note that, by the vertex perturbation trick described in \Cref{sec:disks}, if a bigon $B$ is indecomposable, then $\partial B$ is not locally a geodesic at each of its vertices.

 By \Cref{rem:sup_big}, any pair of points $L(l),R(r)$ with $l,r\in (0,a)$ is joined by a geodesic that does not have superfluous intersections with $L$ and $R$.
 Such a geodesic $\gamma$ will be called \emph{horizontal}, and we denote $l_\gamma=l$ and $r_\gamma=r$.
 We say that a horizontal geodesic is \emph{transverse} if it intersects $\partial B$ only in its endpoints.
 From the previous paragraph, we see that any indecomposable bigon $B$ contains an abundance of transverse geodesics.
 Namely, every horizontal geodesic $\gamma$ contains a unique transverse subcurve, denoted by $\widehat{\gamma}$, which we refer to as the \textit{transverse part} of $\gamma$.
 We say that $\gamma$ \textit{points upward} if $l_{\widehat{\gamma}}<r_{\widehat{\gamma}}$ and \textit{points downward} if $r_{\widehat{\gamma}}<l_{\widehat{\gamma}}$.